NERDDAO/NerdBrain/Proofs of Knowledge/Engrams/Active Engrams/Documentation for Pok.md

 # Proof of Knowledge Protocol

->[!Index]
+>[!index]
-> PART I: Proof of Knowledge Protocol
+>## PART I: Proof of Knowledge Protocol
->1.
-Abstract
+ >   - Abstract
->2.
-Introduction
+  >  - Introduction
+  >  - Proof of Knowledge Definition
->3.
-Introduction to kEngrams as a Unit of Knowledge
+   > - Introduction to kEngrams as a Unit of Knowledge
->4.
-Components of an Engram
+> 	- Components of an Engram
->5.
-Engram Life-cycle
+>    - Engram Life-cycle
->--> Composition
+   >     - Composition
->--> Addition of Value
+>    - Addition of Value
->--> Utilization & Evolution
+>   - Utilization & Evolution
->
->PART II: Technical Overview
-> 1. Engram Creation
->     --> Utilizing Ethereum Attestation Service (EAS) in the Proof of Knowledge (PoK) Protocol
+> - Utilizing Ethereum Attestation Service (EAS) in the Proof of Knowledge (PoK) Protocol
-> 	--> Defining a kEngram Schema for Proof of Knowledge
-> 2. Validation of Engrams
+>    - Composable knowledge creation
+>      - What is Composability?
+>        - Referenced Attestations: The Key
-> 	--> Coherence and The Role Of The Human Operator
+>    - Coherence and The Role Of The Human Operator
-> 	--> Local to Global Coherence
+>    - Local to Global Coherence
-> 3. Knowledge Validation & Value Attribution
+>    - Knowledge Validation & Value Attribution
-> 	--> The Role of the Search System and User Metrics
+>        - The Role of the Search System and User Metrics
-> 4. Engram Evolution
+ >   - Engram Evolution
-> 5. Conclusion
+ >   - Conclusion
+ >  ## PART II: Technical Overview
+> - Defining a kEngram Schema for Proof of Knowledge
+> - Engram Creation
+ >  - The Attestation Record
+  > - Understanding the Attestation Record
+ >  - Engram Attestation
+  >   - Attester Resolver
+ >  - Referenced Attestations
+>- Validation of Engrams
+>- Proof of Knowledge DSW Issuance
+> ## PART III: Tokenomic Overview
+>    - Token Issuance
+>    - Token Utility